Strahan, Tasmania: Cultural references

 An extinct species of Banksia, fossils of which were found in sediment at nearby Regatta Point, was named Banksia strahanensis after the town.

 Climate

-Strahan has an oceanic climate (Cfb) with mild damp summers and cool, very rainy winters.
-Lying on Tasmania's West Coast, Strahan is frequently buffeted by low pressure systems from the Southern Ocean, causing heavy rain and gusty winds.
+Strahan has an oceanic climate (Cfb) with cool to mild, damp summers and cool to cold, very rainy winters.
+Lying on Tasmania's West Coast, Strahan is frequently buffeted by low pressure systems off the Southern Ocean, causing heavy rain and gusty winds.
 Strahan receives 15.7 days, on average, of clear weather annually.

 Temperatures vary little between summer and winter, with minimums below 3 °C having been recorded in every month.
 Hot weather is rare, with an average of only one day reaching 35 °C or above every three years.
 The highest recorded temperature is 38.6 °C on 14 February 1982, with the lowest recorded being -3.0 °C on 30 June 1983.
-Snow down to sea level is rare but falls frequently in the mountains just a few kilometers inland of Strahan.
+Snow down to sea level is uncommon, but falls frequently in the low hills just a few kilometres inland of Strahan.